FeraSpinâ„¢ Series

 The FeraSpin™ Series is a product family of six size-selected agents derived from FeraSpin R:

 FeraSpin XS to FeraSpin XXL.
-The identical chemical composition and ultra-narrow size distribution of these fractions allows for fine-tuning of the pharmacologic profile according to your own innovative applications.
+The identical chemical composition and ultra-narrow size distribution of these fractions allow for fine-tuning of the pharmacologic profile according to your own innovative applications.

-The unique series of size-selected superparamagnetic iron oxide nanoparticles:
+The unique series of size-selected superparamagnetic iron oxide (SPIO) nanoparticles:

 - Is analogous to human clinical agents

-- Encompasses particle fractions ranging from ultrasmall to a large size
+- Encompasses particle fractions ranging from ultrasmall to large particle sizes

 - Offers tunable T1 and T2/T2* relaxation properties